MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/timepicker.md

 ---
 title: "Xamarin.Forms TimePicker"
-description: "The TimPicker is a Xamarin.Forms view that allows the user to select a time.
+description: "The TimePicker is a Xamarin.Forms view that allows the user to select a time.
 This article explains how to consume a TimePicker in a Xamarin.Forms application." ms.prod: xamarin ms.assetid: 2E99FB23-B82D-4EB4-AFB3-5002E736E7B2 ms.technology: xamarin-forms